sidd3003/Marketing--Campaign--DeepDive/README.md

 1. Cleaned the uncleaned dataset using **Excel** for Marketing Campaign Analysis.

-2. Performed following transformation on data using **Power BI**
+2. Performed the following transformation on data using **Power BI**
    * to remove duplicate rows,
    * to replace  numerical values of responses to text values,
    * to create new columns using DAX functions for creating calculated columns, measures, and custom tables,
-   * to visualize data to predict below mention observations and recommendations.
+   * to visualize data to predict the mention observations and recommendations.

 ## Dashboard